-Deniz Yucel's wife: Solitary confinement won't break him
+Jailed journalist 'patient' despite 150 days of solitary

 "It was not a celebration," she told CNN.
 The couple's nuptials took place inside a high security prison outside Istanbul where German-Turkish citizen Yucel is being held on suspicion of spreading anti-government propaganda and inciting violence.

 "We had two witnesses and an officiate," Mayaturk recalls.
-"It was on one of our 'open visitation' days, so we could hold hands, but there was nothing more than that.
+"It was in the 'open visitation area' so we could hold hands, but there was nothing more than that.
 We said our vows.
 And then I had to let my husband go."

 Yucel was arrested in February and has been held in solitary confinement for more than 150 days.